 Add leftover cranberry sauce to barbecue sauce.

-Warm some up and drizzle it over ice cream, pound cake, or a plain bread pudding.
+Warm some up and drizzle it over ice cream, pound cake, or plain bread pudding.

-Spread it on you biscuits, pancakes, or waffles.
+Spread it on your biscuits, pancakes, or waffles.

 Add a little to softened butter or cream cheese for a tasty spread for quick bread or muffins.

 Add cranberry sauce to plain or vanilla yogurt for extra flavor and color.

 Adding cranberry sauce to a basic frosting or whipped cream will make it pink and add some fruity flavor.

 The tart flavor of cranberries goes well with apples.
 Add it to applesauce, apple cobbler, or apple pie filling.